Call for proposals Scaliger Institute fellowship grants

 Due to the selected cookie settings, we cannot show this video here.Watch the video on the original website or

 The Juynboll Fellowship and Drewes Fellowship provide funds to scholars studying Islam in the Arabic world and Islamic mysticism in Indonesia respectively.
 Scholars of the history of pharmacy, botany or medicine can apply to the Van de Sande Fellowship.
 The Arminius Fellowship supports research into Special Collections relating to the Remonstrant movement, and the Wouter Swets Fellowship promotes research into holdings relating to musical traditions of the Balkans, Turkey and Central Asia.
 Researchers interested in studying the extensive Leiden University collections relating to Japanese culture and language can apply for the Isaac Alfred Ailion Fellowship, which offers both a junior and a senior fellowship.
 The only fellowship without financial compensation is the Scaliger Fellowship, which offers working space and facilities to visiting scholars from the Netherlands and abroad.

 “One thing that makes the fellowship programme a great experience is that you get to meet very interesting people from around the world.
 It really is an interaction between the fellows and us, they learn from us and we learn from them.
 When the fellows return to their own universities, they go back to work enriched with knowledge.”

 Kasper van Ommen – Curator for western printed works and coordinator Scaliger Institute

 Send in your proposal before 1 April 2022

-Go to our Research in the Special Collections page for more information about the Scaliger institute fellowships and the application form.
+Go to our Fellowships page for more information about the Scaliger Institute fellowships and the application forms.